nlitsme/python-bcutils/README.md

 # bcutils
 bitcoin utils

-Python implementation of moduler and elliptic curve calculations. the ECDSA module has functions for calculating various values from differnt sets of givens. ( like calculate the public key from a message + signature )
+Python implementation of modular and elliptic curve calculations. the ECDSA module has functions for evaluating the signing equation for from different sets of given variables. ( like recover the public key from a message + signature )

 The bcaddr tool can convert bitcoin addresses between several formats.